palewire/first-python-notebook/docs/pipenv/index.rst

 Installing Pipenv
 ***********************

-Pipenv and it's prerequisites are installed via your computer's `command-line interface`_.
+Pipenv and its prerequisites are installed via your computer's `command-line interface`_.

 **If you are on a Mac**, Pipenv’s docs `recommend`_ installing via `Homebrew`_:

 .. code-block:: bash

     brew install pipenv

 **If you are on Windows 10**, consider installing both `Windows Subsystem for Linux`_ and selecting a Linux distribution from the Windows Store (we recommend Ubuntu).
 Once you've set up your Linux-based terminal, you can install `Linuxbrew`_ and use it to install Pipenv.

 **If neither option makes sense for you**, Pipenv's `docs`_ recommend a `user install`_ via pip: